Azure/azure-rest-api-specs/specification/securityinsights/resource-manager/readme.md

     from: Microsoft.SecurityInsights/preview/2021-03-01-preview/OnboardingStates.json
     where: $.definitions.SentinelOnboardingState
     reason: The SentinelOnboardingState does not support list by subscription.
 It's not a top-level resource.
 To get the SentinelOnboardingState, we should have a subscription as well as a resource group and Log Analytics workspace.
   - suppress: R4017
+    from: Microsoft.SecurityInsights/preview/2021-03-01-preview/Incidents.json
+    where: $.definitions.Incidents
+    reason: The Incidents does not support list by subscription.
+It's not a top-level resource.
+To get the Incidents, we should have a subscription as well as a resource group and Log Analytics workspace.
+  - suppress: R4017
+    from: Microsoft.SecurityInsights/preview/2021-03-01-preview/Incidents.json
+    where: $.definitions.Incident
+    reason: The Incident does not support list by subscription.
+It's not a top-level resource.
+To get the Incident, we should have a subscription as well as a resource group, Log Analytics workspace and incident ID.
+  - suppress: R4017
+    from: Microsoft.SecurityInsights/preview/2021-03-01-preview/AlertRules.json
+    where: $.definitions.AlertRule
+    reason: The AlertRule does not support list by subscription.
+It's not a top-level resource.
+To get the AlertRule, we should have a subscription as well as a resource group and Log Analytics workspace.
+  - suppress: R4017
+    from: Microsoft.SecurityInsights/preview/2021-03-01-preview/AlertRules.json
+    where: $.definitions.AlertRuleTemplate
+    reason: The AlertRuleTemplate does not support list by subscription.
+It's not a top-level resource.
+To get the AlertRuleTemplate, we should have a subscription as well as a resource group and Log Analytics workspace.
+  - suppress: R4017
     from: Microsoft.SecurityInsights/preview/2021-03-01-preview/EntityQueries.json
     where: $.definitions.EntityQuery